Gsk.Transform

 out_rect: Graphene.Rect

-Transforms a graphene_rect_t using the given transform self.
+Transforms a rectangle using the given transform.

 The result is the bounding box containing the coplanar quad.